 In 2019, I completed my PhD at the University of Birmingham, UK.
 I previously obtained my MSc in Mind, Language and Embodied Cognition from the University of Edinburgh, and my BA in Philosophy & Political Science w/Computer Science from the University of Birmingham.

-My most recent research seeks to provide conceptual and ethical foundations for a palliative (as opposed to curative) approach to psychiatric care.
+My current research seeks to provide conceptual and ethical foundations for a palliative (as opposed to curative) approach to psychiatric care.
 You can find an extended abstract for this project under 'Current Projects'.

 Previously, my PhD research focused on the application of non-classical approaches to psychological explanation (such as Situated and Embodied Cognition, Ecological Psychology, and Predictive Processing) to the symptoms and features of Psychopathology.
 My PhD thesis focuses on Depression as a case study of this more general project.